 Gillian Hayes

-Picture of Gillian smiling in a blue dress outdoorsI am Vice Provost for Graduate Education and Dean of the Graduate Division at UC Irvine.
-In my professor life, I am the Robert A. and Barbara L. Kleist Professor of Informatics in the School of Information and Computer Sciences and in the School of Education and School of Medicine at UC Irvine.
+Picture of Gillian smiling in a blue dress outdoorsI am Vice Provost for Academic Personnel at UC Irvine.
+In my professor life, I am a Chancellor’s Professor and the Robert A. and Barbara L. Kleist Professor of Informatics in the Donald Bren School of Information and Computer Sciences and in the School of Education and School of Medicine at UC Irvine.
 My research interests are in human-computer interaction, ubiquitous computing, assistive and educational technologies, and health informatics.

 I design, develop, deploy, and evaluate technologies to empower people to use collected data to address real human needs in sensitive and ethically responsible ways.

-I am affiliated with the Laboratory for Ubiquitous Computing and Interaction, the Center for Autism Research and Treatment, the Center for Ethnography, the Center for Biomedical Informatics, the Center for Research on Information Technology & Organizationsthe California Institute for Telecommunications and Information Technology, and the Institute for Genetics and Bioinformatics.
 I am a Jacobs Foundation Senior Research Fellow alumnaI am an alumna of the School of Interactive Computing at Georgia Tech and the College of Arts and Sciences at Vanderbilt University.
-I haven’t updated the page recently, but I also love to make cakes.
+I also love to make cakes.

 Things I am currently excited about: